Last Updated: November 25, 2020

 Upon-arrival, health questionnaires, and temperature checks may be required.
 Some hotels may even require daily temperature scans.

-Social distancing may be required in public areas, bars, and restaurants.
+Physical distancing (6ft, roughly 2m) may be required in public areas, bars, and restaurants.

 High-touch areas such as railings, door handles, and elevators will undergo enhanced cleaning.